2023 UEFA European Under-21 Championship qualification play-offs

-The play-offs of the 2023 UEFA European Under-21 Championship qualifying competition involve eight of the nine runners-up in the qualifying group stage, the top-ranked team being directly qualified for the tournament.
+The play-offs of the 2023 UEFA European Under-21 Championship qualifying competition involved eight of the nine runners-up in the qualifying group stage, the top-ranked team being directly qualified for the tournament.

 Ranking of second-placed teams

 Draw

 The draw for the play-offs was held on 21 June 2022 in Nyon, Switzerland.

 Summary

-The four play-off winners qualify for the final tournament.
+The four play-off winners qualified for the final tournament.